 The City Council invested heavily in the event with Cllr Tom Renhard leading a team of six senior officers, including Stephen Peacock, who used the opportunity to outline their plans of the aspirations for the city’s Temple Quarter, report on flood defences and discuss all aspects of the development process, including resourcing with the audience.
 The event has received great feedback and the next Forum is confirmed for 21st September with an agenda to be confirmed shortly.
 We look forward to working with the City Council, Avison Young and the wider membership on the next steps for the Forum and welcome new joiners.

 Clark Wilmott kindly hosted the latest Forum event, which was co-chaired by Charlotte Taylor-Drake and Sally Davis for Avison Young and Julian Seymour for Cratus.

-We are very pleased that Sarah McKee, who has recently joined Cratus and will be leading on Cratus’s work in the South West will be working closely with our colleagues at Avison Young on developing the Forum.
-If you’re interested in joining or speaking with Sarah please do get in touch.
+Louise Hingley and Julian Seymour are working closely with our colleagues at Avison Young on developing the Forum.
+If you’re interested in joining or speaking with Louise or Julian please do get in touch.